- When they’re searching: 14 percent of local searchers say they’re immediately looking to visit a business.

 |45 – 59||24.92%|

 After the initial survey, ReviewTrackers followed up with a survey to 500 business owners.
-This second survey was concerned with how business owners are meeting demand for local search and whether they are optimizing their business for it.
+This second survey was concerned with how business owners are meeting the demand for local search and whether they are optimizing their business for it and implementing local listing management strategies.
 Data from this survey is used in result 10.